NotAwar/Mobius/OPEN_SOURCE_CREDITS.md

 - tools/mdm/windows/poc-mdm-server

-All other source code and assets in this repository are copyright Mobius Device Management Inc. and are not open source.
+All other source code and assets in this repository are copyright Mobius is not open source.